ori7112/cs32-final-project-oriana-gjini/README.md

 ## Prototype Outline ##

 The scope of the project will remain as outlined in **The Computational Subtask**.
-We will have five major parts.
+We will have six major parts.

 **Part 1** is webscrapping in preparation for data collection.
 This is where we go to ComEd's website, identify the links of interest, open these links, so that we will be ready to extract and store the data in the next part.
 We will access two links on ComEd's page.
 One is the live 5 min pricing and the second is the live average current hour pricing.